martinvonz/jj/docs/contributing.md

    The `--workspace` flag is needed to run the tests on all crates; by default, only the crate in the current directory is tested.

-2. Github CI checks require that the code is formatted with the *nightly* version of `rustfmt`.
+2. GitHub CI checks require that the code is formatted with the *nightly* version of `rustfmt`.
 To do this on your computer, install the nightly toolchain and use `cargo +nightly fmt`.